Tag Archives: grief

 We honored her memory and her passing from this life into the next.

-A gentle breeze blew the heat of the day; the sun hid behind the clouds.
+A gentle breeze blew away the heat of the day; the sun hid behind the clouds.
 The scent of rain.

 Before long, her coffin lay in a crypt next to her cherished husband, my grandpa.